This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Enjoy a Dinner Cruise

-Taking a dinner cruise in New York City is easily one of the best things to do here.
+Taking a dinner cruise in New York City was easily one of the highlights of our trip.
 I mean combine incredible views with amazing food, sign me up!
 We’ve done our fair share of dinner cruises and this Bateaux New York Premier Dinner Cruise tops them all.
-It was one of the highlights of our trip to NYC!

 We set off at sunset and sailed down the Hudson River.
 It’s an all-glass boat so the views were as spectacular as you would imagine.

 We also got to see the Statue of Liberty up close, and lit up at night!
-This was one of the best parts of the evening for us, and we think it’s the best way to see her.
+This was one of the highlights of the evening for us, and we think it’s the best way to see her.

 And as if the insane views weren’t enough, we had an amazing 3-course dinner, too.
 It was one of the best meals that we had in New York City, which is really saying something given this city’s legendary restaurant scene!